 Specialized components can become standard over time

 Discretion is key when using specialized components, which also means that picking the right ones can pay off in the long term.
 Over time, some specialized components will evolve into standard components.
 This means that it’s important to keep an eye on the market in order to stay competitive.
-In the case of the CF light, the main reason to choose standard is affordability.
-Still, specialized components are becoming more and more in these circuits.
+In the case of the CF light, the main reason to choose standard parts is affordability.
+Still, specialized components are becoming more and more common in these circuits.
 For example, the CFs tiny ballast coils regulate power using discrete components that generate a high speed switching signal are beginning to be replaced by integrated circuits.
 These components include features that reduce radio frequency (RF) noise, improve power factor correction (PFC), and can even include dimming functionality.
 This makes for competitively priced products that have superior performance and a faster design time.

-Rules, Regulations, and Choices
+Rules, Regulations and Choices

 Designs for military use, like our hypothetical Mil-Spec power supply, require certain components to have reliability specifications.
 For example, Mean Time To Failure (MTTF).
-Components in this design have an effect on the reliability rating of the entire assembly, which must meet certain overall criteria.
+Components in this design have an affect on the reliability rating of the entire assembly, which must meet certain overall criteria.
 Component selection in these situations is critical for meeting the basic design requirements.
-There is a broad array of standard components that meet these well-tested specifications, but using them can mean using more components.
+There is a broad array of standard components that meet these well tested specifications, but using them can mean using more components.
 This can result in more potential points of failure.
 Sometimes system redundancy requirements can make using specialized components a necessity.
 In these cases, using specialized components means finding designs from manufacturers that have gone through the painful process of being validated, and may or may not be readily available for the next production run.
 Since meeting these stricter criteria takes a lot of work, manufacturers will try to keep these components on the market for as long as possible.
 However, there are no guarantees.
 There is an entire industry based around providing obsolete Mil-Spec components, and you better believe it’s for a price.

 The right components can help you meet design regulations.

 While component selection varies on a case-by-case basis, these guidelines provide a general idea of when you should opt for more specialized components, or stick with the cheaper standard ones.
-At the end of the day you’ll need to start somewhere, and wherever that is, having tools like the ones Altium provides can be a massive help in sorting through your alternatives.
-Historical data for both part pricing and part availability conveniently put real data in front of you to help make those big decisions at the start of a design.
-Customizable access and permissions for your in the cloud makes team collaboration on these decisions easy, and real-time price information keeps estimates up to date as the process evolves.
-When it’s time to build the first prototype, Altium’s tools can even automatically populate shopping carts, saving time and reducing errors in the purchasing process.
+At the end of the day you’ll need to start somewhere, and wherever that is, having BOM tools like the ones Altium provides can be a massive help in sorting through your alternatives.
+Historical data for both part pricing and part availability conveniently puts real data in front of you to help make those big decisions at the start of a design.
+Customizable access and permissions for your BOM in the cloud makes team collaboration on these decisions easy, and real-time price information keeps estimates up to date as the process evolves.
+When it’s time to build the first prototype, Altium’s BOM tools can even automatically populate shopping carts, saving time and reducing errors in the purchasing process.

 Have a question about specialized or standard components?
 Contact an expert at Altium.